 - The app dropped to 23rd place in terms of downloads in the UK in January 2021.

 1. Whatsapp has 40.23 million users in the UK in 2021.

-The number of the app’s average monthly active users in Great Britain amounted to 40.41 million in 2020, the third-highest in Europe and seventh in the world.
+The number of the app’s average monthly active users in Great Britain accounted for 40.41 million in 2020, the third-highest in Europe and seventh in the world.
 However, whatsapp usage statistics are bound to change, as it’s projected to gradually decrease to 38.35 million by 2025, shedding over 2 million users.

 Reaching 60% of all online adults, this messaging app was essentially tied in 2019 with fellow Facebook-owned social network Instagram when it comes to user penetration in the UK.
 Their parent company’s flagship platform Facebook and its Messenger, however, had a whopping 95% share of the online population as users.